All Authors A-Z

 Angus Calder was an academic, writer, historian, educator and literary editor, and Reader in Cultural Studies and Staff Tutor in Arts with the Open University in Scotland.
 He read English at Cambridge and received his D. Phil from the School of Social Studies at the University of Sussex.
 He was Convener of the Scottish Poetry Library when it was founded in 1984.
 In 1970 he won the John Llewellyn Rhys prize for his seminal work, The People’s War.
 His other books include Revolutionary Empire and The Myth of the Blitz.
 He died in 2008.

 Dominic Calder-Smith writes regularly on boxing for newspapers and magazines.
-He is the author of Tarnished Armour - Hopes & Fears in Heavyweight Boxing.
+He is the author of Tarnished Armour: Hopes & Fears in Heavyweight Boxing.
+He lives in Oxford with his wife and children.

 Gardeners' World Magazine is Britain's biggest-selling gardening magazine, providing fresh ideas and clear advice every month.
 From plants and flowers to gardens and design, allotments and kitchen gardens to shopping guides and tried-and-tested reviews, Gardeners' World Magazine features the top names in BBC gardening, such as Monty Don, Alan Titchmarsh, Carol Klein and the Gardeners' Question Time team.
 Find out more at www.gardenersworld.com